History of the Spain national football team

 The history of the Spain national football team dates back to the team's formation and first ever international match in 1920.
-The Spain national football team has experienced a number of successes, most notably their victory at the 2010 FIFA World Cup.
+The Spain national football team has experienced a number of successes, most notably their victory at the 2010 FIFA World Cup and their record four European titles.

 Beginnings and early success

 Hondarribia, 1913

 Spain's first international representative matches was arranged by the influential sports administrator José Ángel Berraondo, under the auspices of the Real Unión Española de Clubs de Foot-ball.
-The first friendly match, which all took place at Estadio de Amute, Hondarribia, was played against France (called-up by the Ligue de football association, a French federation of football clubs chaired by Jules Rimet) on May 25th, 1913.
-However, this is not considered an official friendly match by FIFA.
+The first friendly match, which all took place at Estadio de Amute, Hondarribia, was played against France (called-up by the Ligue de football association, a French federation of football clubs chaired by Jules Rimet) on 25 May 1913.
+This is not considered an official friendly match by FIFA.